ibm-cloud-docs/vpc/about-network.md

 Floating IP addresses are IP addresses that are provided by the system and are reachable from the public internet.

 You can reserve a floating IP address from the pool of available addresses that are provided by IBM, and you can associate it with a network interface of any instance in the same zone.
-That interface also will have a private IP address.
+That interface also has a private IP address.
 Each floating IP address can be associated with only one interface.

 **Notes:**
 * Associating a floating IP address with an instance removes the instance from the public gateway's Many-to-1 NAT.